The darkest night produces the brightest stars.

-Instead of listen to understand, I listen to reply.
+Instead of listening to understand, I listen to reply.
 I also rely on others to value me instead of me valuing myself.
-I outlook things that I don’t have instead of appreciating what I’ve already had in hands.
-Sometimes it’s hard to admit my own mistakes.
-I admit it that I can’t do it all on my own.
-I admit to myself that I pushed away the people I loved most.
-I pushed them just far enough along the borders of my own selfishness, and I only reach out for them when it was convenient for me.
+I outlook things that I do not have instead of appreciating what I have already had in hands.
+Sometimes, it is hard to admit my own mistakes.
+I admit that I cannot do it all on my own.
+I admit to myself that I have pushed away the people I loved most.
+I have pushed them just far enough along the borders of my own selfishness, and I only reach out for them when it was convenient for me.
 I fooled them into thinking my plans on being independent were actually working.
 I fooled myself into thinking that what I was doing was actually called a success.
-But success means nothing when you don’t have anyone to share and celebrate it with.
-I lost the people I loved most with my mistakes.
+Yet, success means nothing when you do not have anyone to share and celebrate with.
+I lost the people I loved the most with my own mistakes.

-I wish to mend those relationships that I broke, and correct those mistakes with my sincere apologies.
-It’s time to stop defending the knowledge I didn’t have, and accept the unknown.
-It’s okay to not have everything figured out.
-I now turned my sorrow into motivation.
-Trying to make something out of what I was given.
+However, it is okay to not have everything figured out.
+I now turn my sorrow into motivation, trying to make something out of what I was given.
 I always looked forward to what my life could be instead of appreciating what is happening to me right now.
 I always think about what should have been in the unknown future.

 But, the truth is all we have is now.

 Maybe you should try out and explore different paths until you find the right one.
-It gives you perspective and purpose in life.
-You will find out things about yourself, little by little.
-Your experiences shape your identity, and prepare you for even bigger challenges.
-Challenges that you’ll welcome with open arms because your failures have already made you stronger.
-It’s okay to feel like you don’t have it all together.
+It gives you perspectives and purposes in life.
+You will find out things about yourself little by little.
+Your experiences shape your identity and prepare you for even bigger challenges.
+Challenges that you will welcome with open arms because your failures have already made you stronger.
+It is okay to feel like you do not have it all together.
 No one does.
-And if they do, they’re very good at faking it.
+And if they do, they are very good at faking it.